★ BEST INVESTING TOOLS COMPARISON ★

 Is Marketlog or Stock Analysis better for day trading?

-Stock Analysis includes a stock screener for finding investment ideas.
-Marketlog focuses on other analytical tools.
+Stock Analysis has a stock screener for surfacing ideas; Marketlog doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Marketlog or Stock Analysis?